Personal Property Insurance FAQ

 Does my tenant insurance cover me if I have a bedbug infestation?

-No, regrettably, filing a claim for eradicating bed bugs or compensating for the harm caused by these pests is not covered by personal property insurance.
+No, regrettably, personal property insurance does not cover a claim for eradicating bed bugs or compensating for the harm caused by these pests.

 Condo Insurance FAQ